-As co-founder of British health retreat Yeotown, a positive psychology coach and yoga teacher, I’ve spent the past decade getting to the heart of what really weighs people down.
+As co-founder of health retreat Yeotown , based in Devon and Madeira, a positive psychology coach and yoga teacher, I’ve spent the past decade getting to the heart of what really weighs people down.
 Far from being a high-minded theory, I can say from a lot of hands-on experience and observation that a lighter body means nothing without a lighter mind.
 Which is why we need to be a little more honest with ourselves about what is really weighing us down and what kind of 'weight loss' is actually going to benefit us.

-Eight years ago, when my husband and I launched Yeotown, nearly all of our booking inquiries were centred on weight loss.
-Questions like “How much weight can I lose during my stay?” and “Can you help me lose ten pounds by next week?” were regularly asked.
+More than ten years ago, when my husband and I launched Yeotown health retreat in Devon, nearly all of our booking inquiries were centred on weight loss.
+Questions like, “How much weight can I lose during my stay?” and “Can you help me lose ten pounds by next week?” were regularly asked.
 Now, however, the discourse has shifted.
 And it hasn’t been a subtle shift either.
 I’d be hard-pressed to remember anyone asking about weight loss in the last couple of years.
 The motivation for signing up for our five-day programme is starkly different.
 I’m stressed.
 I’m anxious.
 I can’t sleep.
 I’m depressed.
 I want to feel happy… are now much more commonly heard.

 OUR MINDS ARE FEELING THE WEIGHT MORE THAN OUR BODIES